reiniskasparsons/test_project/README.md

 Download the project from GIT.

 Run ```composer install``` in root directory.
+Wait until it finishes.

-Setup the .env file, you can do it by copying the .env.example file t o .env.
+Setup the .env file, you can do it by copying the .env.example file to .env.

-In .env file it is crucial to fill these variables so that migrations can be run
+In .env file it is crucial to fill these variables so that migrations can be run and make sure the database exists
 ```
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1